 Car Parks and charges

-Ribble Valley Borough Council operates 17 pay and display car parks throughout the Borough with various parking charges and operating times.
+Ribble Valley Borough Council operates 16 pay and display and one disabled car parks throughout the Borough with various parking charges and operating times.
 For information on car park prices and opening times, select the relevant car park from the list below.
 Please note that parking for motorcycles is free in all our car parks.

 Each car park listed below shows the number and types of spaces available.
 Alternatively, download a full list of car parking spaces.